Cohomological Finiteness Conditions in Bredon Cohomology: Introduction

 \section{Introduction}

 In this paper we study soluble groups $G$ of type Bredon-$\FP_{\infty}$ with respect to the family ${\mathcal{VC}}$ of all virtually cyclic subgroups of $G$.
 Bredon cohomology with respect to a family $\mathcal X$ of subgroups plays a role in studying classifying spaces for families similar to the role played by ordinary cohomology in studying Eilenberg-Mac Lane spaces.
+By a family $\mathcal X$ of subgroups we mean a set of subgroups of $G$ which is closed under conjugation by elements of $G$ and taking subgroups.
 A $G$-CW complex $X$ is said to be a model for a classifying space for a family $\mathcal X$ of subgroups of $G$, denoted by $E_{\mathcal X}G$, if $X^H$ is contractible if $H \in {\mathcal X}$ and empty otherwise.
-For the family $\mathcal F$ of finite subgroups, the classifying space for proper actions, also denoted $\eg$, has received a lot of attention.
-The classifying space for the family ${\mathcal{VC}}$, denoted $\uueg$, has only recently been looked at \cite{jpl, lueckweiermann}.
+For the family $\mathcal F$ of finite subgroups, the classifying space for proper actions, also denoted by $\eg$, has received a lot of attention.
+The classifying space for the family ${\mathcal{VC}}$, denoted by $\uueg$, has only recently been looked at \cite{jpl, lueckweiermann}.
 In \cite{jpl} the following was conjectured:

 \begin{conjecture} \cite [Juan-Pineda and Leary]{jpl} Let $G$ be a group admitting a finite model for $\uueg$.
 Then $G$ is virtually cyclic. \end{conjecture}